gallottohugo/bitcoin_wallet/README.md

 # bitcoin_wallet
-Playing and creating a bitcoin wallet with python
+thinking and playing with bitcoin wallet with python